How to write a fairy tale

 How to Write a Fairy Tale

-Once your students have a good understanding of the main elements of the genre, they are ready to have a go at creating their own.
-But, to do that, they’ll need a process to follow.
+Once your students understand the main elements of the genre, they are ready to create their own.
+But to do that, they’ll need a process to follow.

-Let’s take a look at a step-by-step process to help get them going.
+Let’s look at a step-by-step process to help get them going.

-The process below describes how to write an ‘original’ fairy tale, but it is also easily adapted to the process of rewriting a well-known fairy tale.
+The process below describes how to write an ‘original’ fairy tale, but it is also easily adapted to rewriting a well-known fairy tale.

 1. Decide on a Moral Lesson

-First, the student will need to decide on a moral lesson they wish to convey to the reader.
+First, the students must decide on a moral lesson they wish to convey to the reader.
 The student’s story will work towards expressing this theme by the end of the action.

-Well-known proverbs such as ‘A bird in the hand is worth two in the bush’ or ‘A bad workman always blames his tools’ are great places to start.
+Well-known sayings such as ‘A bird in the hand is worth two in the bush’ or ‘A bad workman always blames his tools’ are great places to start.

 Instruct students to perform an internet search for terms such as ‘Common English Proverbs’.